Bassel20/Embedded-Systems-Interview-Questions-Answers/Embedded Concepts Questions.md

 ### Q2: Explain how interrupts work in detail. ###

-An interrupt is a signal that interrupts the normal program execution and directs the processor to execute a specific interrupt service routine (ISR).
+Interrupts are events that require immediate attention.
+When an interrupt signal occurs, the normal program execution is temporarily suspended, and control is transferred to a specific Interrupt Service Routine (ISR) or interrupt handler.
+The ISR performs the necessary tasks to handle the interrupt, such as reading data from a peripheral or updating variables.
+Once the ISR completes, the interrupted program resumes its execution.
+Interrupts have priority levels, and higher-priority interrupts are serviced before lower-priority ones.
+Interrupts are managed by an interrupt controller and their addresses are stored in an interrupt vector table.
+Interrupts allow for efficient handling of time-critical events in embedded systems.

 The interrupt process includes the following steps:
 * The CPU executes the main program.
 * An interrupt occurs and the CPU saves the current state of the program.
 * The CPU jumps to the interrupt vector, which contains the address of the ISR.